VIRTUAL-K4MI-CLUB/Master/Boss.md

 Within this world my vessel is forever evolving.

-Soon my wings will bear the weight of my love as everyday I live stronger.
+Soon my wings will bear the weight of my passion as everyday I live and grow stronger.